M Idioms

 march to (the beat of) a different drummer

-- believe in a different set of principles
+- to believe in a different set of principles than most other people

-My friend marches to the beat of a different drummer and always does what he thinks is the right thing to do.
+My friend marches to the beat of a different drummer although he does what he thinks is the right thing to do.

 The store decided to mark down the prices of their winter coats.